Have fun with ocean themed summer activities. These five activities are put together to help kids be creative, play, and have fun!

 Explore: Ice Eggs

-Supplies: Balloons, Little Stars or Ocean Toys (if desired, not necessity)
+Supplies: Balloons, Little Stars or Ocean Toys (if desired, not a necessity)

 Feel: Sea Foam